-The dials looks unrefurbished under the loupe but may have been restored 20 years ago.
-It has slight patina.
+The complete dial was freshly refurbished with good care by our dial specialist using state of the art reprinting and refurbishment techniques.
 The crystal is in immaculate, scratch-free, condition.
 The case has some signs of wear.
 Please consider the pictures as well as the age of the watch.
 The crystal needed to be swapped in the last service.

 Last service in 2019.
 The watch movement runs perfectly and all functions work perfectly as well.